Confidentiality, Privacy, and Mandatory Reports

-Other “non-confidential” resources include faculty and most student-facing staff (including Teaching Assistants, coaches, and students employed by the University and acting in an official capacity, such as Resident Advisors), who are required by the University to provide relevant information about gender-based misconduct complaints to the Center for Student Success and Intervention or the Title IX Coordinator.
-Staff within CSSI, in consultation with the appropriate Title IX Coordinator(s), are responsible for connecting students with supportive resources and working to ensure community safety.
+Other “non-confidential” resources include faculty and most student-facing staff (including Teaching Assistants, coaches, and students employed by the University and acting in an official capacity, such as Resident Advisors), who are required by the University to provide relevant information about gender-based misconduct complaints to the Gender-Based Misconduct Office (GBMO) or the Title IX Coordinator.
+Staff within GBMO, in consultation with the appropriate Title IX Coordinator(s), are responsible for connecting students with supportive resources and working to ensure community safety.
 They are “mandatory reporters” and they do not have discretion regarding their responsibility to report.
 However, if a report is made, the complainant can decide not to engage with the University in resolving the complaint.

 - Students may use these resources even if they decide not to make a report or participate in University disciplinary proceedings or the criminal justice process.